 Check out: Cool hidden features of your Android device

-How to turn on or off Google Play Protect
+How to turn On or Off (disable) Google Play Protect

 Google Play Protect is available for devices running on Google Play Services version 11 and above and is enabled by default on your device.
 To check your Google Play Services version, go to device Settings followed by apps, scroll down and locate Google Play Services.
 Tap it and just below the name “Google Play Services”, you will find a number.
 That number is your app version.
 If it is above 11, Google Play Protect should be available on your device.